icedteafrog/CreativeHousing/README.md

 This plugin is the definition of **dogshit**.
 I don't recommend using it on production, as it's poorly made by a bad Dev, and probably has a lot of bugs and security flaws.
 I will **maybe** try to optimize this code a little, but it's still not a good choice to use it on production.
+This code won't probably even work unless you focus on fixing it.

 If you want to change something, you can create a pull request.